 2. There is not a cafeteria or restaurant in the building.
 There are vending machines on the second floor of the building that offer soda and snacks and there is complimentary coffee and water in the waiting area of the surgery center.

 3. If you or your family/visitor need an interpreter, we will provide one at no charge.

 4. If you do not have health insurance or worry that you may not be able to pay in full for your care, we may be able to help through our free care program or by other payment plan options.
 Please contact our Business Office prior to your date of surgery at 952-914-8419 Monday through Friday between 9:00 a.m. and 5:00 p.m.

-5. Centers for Medicare and Medicaid require we send you our Privacy Notice, Patient Rights and Responsibilities, Physician Financial Interests, and out Advance Directive policy for your reference.
+5. Centers for Medicare and Medicaid require we send you our Privacy Notice, Patient Rights and Responsibilities, and our Advance Directive policy for your reference.
 You can find these forms in your information packet that was mailed to you or on our website under For Patients.